CrossyChainsaw/Portfolio/README.md

 ```

 ### Reverse Hangman Forms Copy Paste
 So as you might know, I made an application in WinForms called ReverseHangmanDesktop.
-Since all the logic in ReverseHangmanDesktop was coded seperately from the presentation layer, I could just copy paste all the logic from that application into my application.
+Since all the logic in ReverseHangmanDesktop was coded separately from the presentation layer, I could just copy paste all the logic from that application into my application.
 My application did become an absolute mess.
-But i got all the backend functionalities in only a few minutes.
+But I got all the backend functionalities in only a few minutes.
 Otherwise it would probably take hours.

 ![image](https://user-images.githubusercontent.com/74303221/173446686-4a8d6a00-e537-4be5-9aee-1028e6214576.png)

 ### Communicate with Front-end
 Communicating with the frontend was a mystery at the start, I looked op tutorials how you make a C# service that can talk with a React frontend.
 It looked all super vague to me, I even tried to build a controller in WinForms haha don't do that.
 I did manage to call API requests from a WinForms application, that was actually pretty funny.
 But I was wasting time.
-Finally I went in visual studio and wrote API ASP.NET something like that.
-I clciked the one with ASP.NET Core.
+Finally I went in Visual Studio and wrote API ASP.NET something like that.
+I clicked the one with ASP.NET Core.
 It was all a very random process.
 Maybe I also used a guide I can't remember it too well.
-But when I got in the project I got an auto-generated example with WeatherForecast that returned an array with some extra's.
+But when I got in the project I got an auto-generated example with `WeatherForecast` that returned an array with some extra's.
 I just simplified that auto-generated endpoint and created the following.

 *part of [Program.cs](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-backend/blob/7d29db75f1619feae6fbcd069dc75f676db0a3f4/Reverse-Hangman-Online-Backend/Program.cs#L63)*
 ```cs